savonet/book/streaming.md

   'a is a track and a track of type: pcm, pcm_s16 or pcm_f32
 ```

-The two lines after `where` read the two variables aloud for us.
+The two lines after `where` read the two row variables aloud for us.
 The variable
 `'a` is the audio track.
 Since `amplify` multiplies samples, `'a` has to be raw
 audio, in one of the three sample formats `pcm`, `pcm_s16` or `pcm_f32`.
 The
 variable `'b` is announced as "a set of tracks to be muxed into a source", and